For those who can’t afford new counter tops, you can change the look of counter tops with contact paper. Cheap and easy.

-After I showed that I used simple $5 contact paper on my kitchen counter top, and also up the walls above it, there were some questions.
+After I showed that I used simple $5 contact paper on my kitchen counter top, and also used contact paper up the walls above it, there were some questions.

 Was it sticky and hard to do?
 Yes, in places it was.
 I was looking online last night and discovered that there is contact paper that will not stick to itself, but it is about ten times more in cost.
 However, it might be worth it, looking back!

-But I have to say, this was the cheapest route, with the restrictions I had, that I could possibly have gone.
+But I have to say, this was the cheapest route, with the restrictions I had.

 I don’t know how other people do this, though I did watch a few YouTube videos and got some ideas.
 But when it comes down to it, you simply have to find your own way.

 1) Start in a corner and work out.
 (That’s if you’re using a pattern or checks, etc.)

 I did not do this, and I regret it.
 I will probably eventually take some of it down and do that.
 That way you have a much better chance of getting things to line up.

 I did not work horizontally.
 I figured, it’s only 17 inches and I’m still going to lack about 8 inches, so I chose to bring the length toward me.